Willythepo0h/Cocolisap-app/README.md

 ## 🤝 Acknowledgment

-This project is developed in partnership with the **Philippine Coconut Authority (PCA)**, Quezon City, Philippines, who provided annotated images and domain knowledge.
+This project is developed in partnership with the **Philippine Coconut Authority (PCA)**, Quezon City, Philippines, who provided raw images used for the project and domain knowledge.

 ---